nfl0/cpu-power-monitor/README.md

 1. Update Interval: Changes the rate at which the widget updates
 2. Bold Text: Changes display text to <b>Bold</b>
+3. Enable AMD GPU Power Monitoring: If checked, displays AMD GPU power consumption below CPU power.
+The widget automatically detects the correct sysfs path for the GPU power sensor.
-3. Add "Fix Permission" to CronJobs: Adds a cron job to <b> root's </b> cron list to fix sensor permission when the system reboots.
+4. Add "Fix Permission" to CronJobs: Adds a cron job to <b> root's </b> cron list to fix sensor permission when the system reboots.
 When clicked,
    * If it asked for the sudo password <b> twice</b>, this fix is successfully installed.
    * If it asked for the sudo password only <b> once</b>, the fix is already installed.